-(i) Where Owner is required to provide notice to Holder pursuant to this Easement, such notice as described hereinabove shall be given in writing thirty (30) days prior to the event giving rise to the need to give notice except as otherwise specifically provided herein.

-(ii) Where Owner is required to obtain Holder's prior written consent, such request for consent as described hereinabove shall be given in writing thirty (30) days prior to undertaking the proposed activity except as otherwise specifically provided herein.
+- (i) Where Owner is required to provide notice to Holder pursuant to this Easement, such notice as described hereinabove shall be given in writing thirty (30) days prior to the event giving rise to the need to give notice except as otherwise specifically provided herein. - (ii) Where Owner is required to obtain Holder's prior written consent, such request for consent as described hereinabove shall be given in writing thirty (30) days prior to undertaking the proposed activity except as otherwise specifically provided herein.
 Holder, upon receipt of Owner's request, shall acknowledge receipt of the same in writing.
 Following review, Holder shall grant, grant with conditions, or withhold its approval.
 No proposed activity may proceed without Holder's written consent and approval as provided herein.
 Notwithstanding the above, in the event that the Owner is required to remedy a situation that imminently threatens public safety, health and or welfare, the Owner may proceed with the necessary remedy and notify the Holder as soon as reasonable after the initiation of the Owner's actions.
-If the Holder believes the Owner thirty (30) days advance notice to remedy the situation.
+If the Holder believes the Owner acted contrary to this Easement then it must so notify the Owner and provide the Owner thirty (30) days advance notice to remedy the situation.
 If the Owner fails to substantially complete the remedy in the stated time frame but has initiated the remedy, by mutual agreement of the Owner and the Holder, the time to remedy may be extended.